Nicaraguan Civil War (1926–1927): War breaks out

 Moncada's forces began marching westwards towards Managua, defeating Conservative forces along the way.
-Meanwhile, Liberals led by Francisco Parajón struck at the city of Chinandega, causing one of the most destructive battles of the war.
-The battle raged from 6 to 9 February 1927, and saw 500 Conservative defenders face off against between 600 and 2,000 Liberal attackers, with "hundreds [being] killed on each side."
+Meanwhile, Liberals led by Gral Francisco Parajón Montealegre struck at the city of Chinandega, causing one of the most destructive battles of the war, the so called Battle of Chinandega, which raged from 6 to 9 February 1927, and saw 500 Conservative defenders face off against between 600 and 2,000 Liberal attackers, with "hundreds [being] killed on each side."
 During the fighting, much of the city was destroyed by fire.
 The blaze was "probably" caused by Liberal soldiers or "civilian looters", but many blamed two American airmen flying for the Conservative government.
 Eventually, the rebels were driven from the city after some bitter house-to-house fighting.

 With the Liberals advancing on Managua, the United States found itself on the verge of war.
 It couldn't afford to let a left-wing Mexican-backed regime rise to power in the region.
 Díaz appealed to American fears of communism by saying the rebels were Bolshevist in nature.
 Marine reconnaissance aircraft flying for the Conservatives were already occasionally receiving fire from Liberal forces, although the more "[r]esponsible" rebel officers tried to prevent a clash with the Americans.